-In the 1980's, BJ concentrated on Non-volatile technology development, and accumulated 13 patents for her work.
-In the 1990's and early 2000's, BJ shifted her focus into driving Intel’s microprocessor performance and cost, leading teams to push microprocessor "Gigahertz" (GHz) clock speed and new generations of silicon technologies.
+In the 90s and early 2000s, BJ shifted her focus into driving Intel’s microprocessor performance and cost, leading teams to push microprocessor "Gigahertz" clock speed and new generations of silicon technologies.

-BJ is an extremely well regarded role model among women engineers in Intel.
-She has amassed a very loyal following, and has an excellent drawing power among woman engineers and managers.
-Woman engineers looked up to her for her career success, her leadership, her technical ability, and her success in balancing work and home life.
+BJ is an extremely well-regarded role model among women engineers in Intel.
+She has amassed a loyal following and has an excellent drawing power among woman engineers and managers.
+Women engineers looked up to her for her career success, her leadership, her technical ability, and her success in balancing her work and home life.
 Many come to her for advice, and she readily and unselfishly gives them all help.
-Her presence, success, and warmth are a powerful motivator and inspiration to women engineers who work with or know of her.
+Her presence, success, and warmth are powerful motivators and inspiration to women engineers who work with or know of her.